Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best Shoes for Backpacking

-The main differences between the Spire and other hiking shoes on our list are its extra-beefy midsole and stiffer feel.
-The midsole provides all the protection and cushioning needed when carrying heavy loads or racking up high mileage on the trails, while that added rigidity all but eliminated the calf strain on ascents.
+The main differences between the Spire and other trail hiking shoes on our list are its extra-beefy midsole and stiffer feel.
+The midsole provides all the protection and cushioning needed when carrying heavy loads or racking up high mileage on the trails, while that added rigidity all but eliminated calf strain on ascents.

 Key Features